MarynaShavlak/nanogram-xpert/README.md

 - Hovering over cells highlights the associated row and column.
 - Clicking on the canvas updates the puzzle by filling the selected cell.
+-
+### Area Boundaries Restriction

+- It is not allowed to draw outside the available area set in the configuration.

 ### Error Highlighting